-In addition to split testing landing pages, you should also split test ad copy.
-Making small changes to your ad copy, such as using synonyms of words or different phasing, can filter bad traffic from your ads.
+In addition, to split testing landing pages, you should also split test ad copy.
+Making small changes to your ad copy, such as using synonyms of words or different phrasing, can filter bad traffic from your ads.
 And with higher-quality traffic clicks your ads, you’ll achieve a higher EPC.

 Speed It Up